How It Works

 All composables (useKql, $kql, etc.) send POST requests to the /api/__kirby__ server route.
 The KQL query or request data goes in the request body.

-This server route fetches data from your Kirby instance using your configuration (KIRBY_BASE_URL, KIRBY_API_TOKEN, etc.).
-The response is passed back to the client.
-This keeps credentials secure and avoids CORS issues.
+This server route fetches data from your Kirby instance using your configuration (KIRBY_BASE_URL, KIRBY_API_TOKEN, etc.) and passes the response back to the client.

 During server-side rendering, calls to /api/__kirby__ directly invoke the relevant function (no HTTP overhead), so only the Nuxt-to-Kirby request is made.